About Us

 A: Healthy Food RX is a 6-month program with participants receiving 2 food boxes each month (on the 2nd and 4th Wednesday).

-Door Dash: In 2020, the Emergency Food Bank discovered that many eldery Stockton residents did not have the transportation available to purchase healthy food.
-Together with 2-1-1, the Food Bank created a program to benefit seniors within Stockton.
-The Door Dash program currently distributes healthy, nutritious food to the doorstep of over 250 Stockton residents who are unable to leave their homes.
+Golden Hearts Delivery: In 2020, the Emergency Food Bank discovered that many eldery Stockton residents did not have the transportation available to purchase healthy food.
+Partnering with Amazon, the program distributes healthy, nutritious food to the doorsteps of over 300 elderly Stockton residents who are unable to leave their homes.

-Mobile Farmer's Market: The Mobile Farmer’s Market travels to over 60 sites each month, reaching approximately 2,000 families throughout the San Joaquin County in food deserts and under-served areas.
-The Mobile Farmer's Market program offers nutritious food to thousands of families and seniors.
-Our Nutrition Educators provide fresh fruit and vegetables, nutrition education, and cooking demonstrations featuring a harvest of the month.
-Click HERE to learn more about the Emergency Food Bank Mobile Farmer's Market Program.
+Mobile Farmers Market (MFM): The MFM travels to over 80 sites each month, reaching over 3,000 families throughout the San Joaquin County in food deserts and under-served areas.
+Our Nutrition Educators provide fresh fruits and vegetables, nutrition education, and cooking demonstrations.
+Click HERE to learn more about the Emergency Food Bank Mobile Farmers Market Program.

 USDA Commodeties Program: On the last Wednesday of every month the Commodity Supplemental Food Program (CSFP) works with the Emergency Food Bank to provide San Joaquin County Residents with nutritious USDA Foods.
 A valid form of ID is required.